Amateur Astronomer & Astrophotographer

 A lot of people ask what equipment I use, so I figured I'd dedicate a post to it.
 Here's my current setup:

 Telescope: SVBony SV503 102ED — a 102mm f/7 apochromatic refractor.
-The ED (extra-low dispersion) glass keeps chromatic aberration to a minimum, which is critical for capturing clean star colors in astrophotography.
+The ED (extra-low dispersion) glass allows this doublet refractor to approach the performance of more expensive 3 element instruments.

 Camera: ZWO ASI533MC Pro — a dedicated one-inch square-sensor astronomy camera with a built-in cooling system.
 The cooling reduces thermal noise during long exposures, which makes a huge difference when imaging faint nebulae and galaxies.